flyser/cournal/README.md

 ## Installation ##

 A proper installation is unsupported at the moment.
-To start Cournal run
+To download twisted for python3, run
     ./download-twisted.sh
 in Cournals base directory